You can translate the document:

 Image 9: Visualizing Training and Validation Errors in Apache Zeppelin for Denodo

-Results Publication and sharing with business users
+Publication and sharing of results with business users

 One of the goals of defining a virtual layer is to offer the data consumers a simple, uniform and efficient access to the data sources.
 The same general goal applies in Data Science workflows.
 Once our ML algorithm is fitted, we should design and implement the access system to its predictions.
 We may think of two different access patterns, both of which Denodo will help you with.